Voter registration deadline draws crowds in Palm Beach County

 He beat today's Florida Voter Registration deadline and came in person to drop off a ballot.
 For him, this day was a long time coming.

-“Yes, for sure man, I’m a convicted felon.
-This is my first-time voting,” says Tooks.
+"Yes, for sure man, I'm a convicted felon.
+This is my first-time voting," said Tooks.

 With his ballot securely dropped off, he was joined by plenty of others looking to get registered.

-It's not too late to register, the Palm Beach County Supervisor of Elections Office was open until seven tonight for those registering in person.
+It's not too late to register, the Palm Beach County Supervisor of Elections Office was open until 7 p.m.
+Monday for those registering in person.

-You’ll need a driver’s license and the last 4 numbers of your social security.
+You'll need a driver's license and the last four numbers of your Social Security number.

 The next deadline to watch for, requesting a mail-in ballot, is Oct.
 24.